strawberry-graphql/strawberry/README.md

 Open the debug server by clicking on the following link:
 [http://0.0.0.0:8000/graphql](http://0.0.0.0:8000/graphql)

-This will open GraphiQL where you can test the API.
+This will open GraphQL where you can test the API.

 ### Type-checking